-Depending on their course of study, Spring Hill students are required to take one or two 200-level literature courses as part of the core curriculum.
+Spring Hill students are required to take one 200-level literature course as part of the core curriculum.
 Our course offerings are grouped into genre courses (poetry, fiction, drama, non-fiction), diversity courses (African American, World, Hispanic American, Asian American and Native American), special topics (which vary by instructor and include such topics as Literature and Medicine, Southern Literature, and Sex and Violence) and Introduction to Creative Writing.
 While these offerings give students a wide variety of content choices, all courses continue to develop skills in critical reading and writing particularly emphasizing literary analysis.